flame/blis/docs/FAQ.md

 The micro-kernel (usually short for "`gemm` micro-kernel") is the basic unit of level-3 (matrix-matrix) computation within BLIS.
 It consists of one loop, where each iteration performs a very small outer product to update a very small matrix.
 The micro-kernel is typically the only piece of code that must be carefully optimized (via vector intrinsics or assembly code) to enable high performance in most of the level-3 operations such as `gemm`, `hemm`, `herk`, and `trmm`.

 For a more thorough explanation of the micro-kernel and its role in the overall level-3 computations, please read our [ACM TOMS papers](https://github.com/flame/blis#citations).
-For API and technical reference, please see the [gemm micro-kernel section](KernelsHowTo#gemm-micro-kernel) of the [BLIS Kernels guide](KernelsHowTo).
+For API and technical reference, please see the [gemm micro-kernel section](https://github.com/flame/blis/blob/master/docs/KernelsHowTo.md#gemm-micro-kernel) of the BLIS [Kernels Guide](https://github.com/flame/blis/blob/master/docs/KernelsHowTo.md).

 ### What is a macro-kernel?